faboo8/ontology-matching/README.md

 **Idea**: two ontologies, pass a product from one and calculate the similarity to all the ones from the other.
 The goal is to have a n:1 matching with minimal user input.
 A threshold for the similarity shall be defined under which additional user input is required.

 With this module you can use pre-trained model or - if you have enough data - generate your own from scratch.
 A collectiond of recommended ready-to-use models can be found [here](http://ahogrammer.com/2017/01/20/the-list-of-pretrained-word-embeddings).
+Per default Google's Word2Vec model is used.

 ## Computing similarities